Prag8855/aab/frontend/content/guides/moving-out.md

 **[Mietschuldenfreiheitsbescheinigung template ➞](/documents/Mietschuldenfreiheitsbescheinigung-muster.pdf)**

 ## Checklist

+If you are moving to another country, see the [checklist for leaving Germany](/guides/leaving-germany).

 - [ ] Give a [cancellation letter](/glossary/Kündigungsschreiben) to your landlord
 - [ ] Cancel or move your contracts